tnobody/tnobody.github.io/content/blog/postcss-with-11ty.md

 # {{ title }}

 One of the first things I check on every new technology, that I checked out recently is the support for PostCSS integration.
 TBH I'm not a big fan of PostCSS at all but TailwindCss works best with a PostCSS setup.
-So I investigated some minutes before I started to setup my blog with 11ty to find out, how PostCSS integration is possible and the result was surprisingly simple and it took me about ~30min of research and implementation.
+So I investigated some minutes before I started to setup my blog with 11ty to find out, how PostCSS integration is possible and the result was surprisingly simple and it took me about ~30 min of research and implementation.

 **TL;DR**: Checkout [`.eleventy.js`]() config file of this blog (It is really simple).